What is viral meningitis?

 What are the symptoms of viral meningitis?

-Symptoms of meningitis include the sudden onset of fever with headache, stiff neck, muscle aches, loss of appetite, nausea, vomiting, and a lack of energy.
+Common meningitis symptoms include the sudden onset of fever with headache and stiff neck.
+Other symptoms can include muscle aches, loss of appetite, nausea, vomiting, and a lack of energy.
 More severe symptoms include confusion, sensitivity to bright light, and seizures.
-Most symptoms last from seven to ten days.
 In babies, meningitis can be hard to identify.
-Babies with meningitis might have a fever, cry often, have trouble waking up, and refuse to eat.
-Depending on the virus, a rash might appear.
+Babies with meningitis may be slow or inactive, be irritable, vomit, feed poorly, have a bulging fontanelle (the “soft spot” on a baby’s head), and have abnormal reflexes.

 How soon after exposure do symptoms appear?